Emmascobar/lab-4.04-Emmascobar/Readme.md

 2) Why did you choose the strategy that you chose?
-- Maybe because the patient take all parameters of a model of patient by the ID and employee only take a String department parameter from the DTO model.
+- May because the patient take all parameters of a model of patient by the ID and employee only take a String department parameter from the DTO model.

 3) What are the pros and cons of the strategies you chose for creating these routes?